mercuryy-1337/plex_discord_notifier/README.md

 ## Requirements

-- Python 3
+- Python or Python3
-- Install dependencies using pip: `pip install -r requirements.txt`)
+- Install dependencies using pip: `pip install -r requirements.txt`
 - A Plex Media Server
 - A Discord webhook